Whistling strangers in the dark at 3am aren't everyone's cup of tea.

-But the "extreme" conditions and the cloud that had set-in in the area prevented a rescue from the air.
+But the extreme conditions and the cloud t in the area prevented a rescue from the air.

 With some contact with the couple via cellphone, and aware of a deteriorating situation it was decided to assemble a LandSAR team which entered the ranges about 8pm.